phil-mansfield/minnow_c/README.md

 ```
 $ git submodule update --init --recursive
 ```
-Next, we need to compile the code.
-This is done by `cd`ing into the `lz4/` directory and typing `make`.
-Afterwards, come back to this directoy and type `make` again.
-And you're done.
+Next, compile the library with `make`.
+You can run tests with `make test` if you want (recommended).